oceanprotocol/docs/discover/faq.md

 <summary>Who pays for gas fees?</summary>

 Gas fees for marketplace transactions are paid by the user initiating the transaction (for publishing, consuming, etc).
+(this is common web3 knowledge and the question is also not related to OP.
+Hence, should be removed)
 </details>

 <details>